jordiestevee/lsds-2025-33-t1-p101/projects/1-hdfs/README.md

 **[1 mark] What is the difference between a server and a service?**

+A server is a physical or virtual machine that hosts resources, while a service is a specific software function or capability provided by the server to users or other systems.

 **[1 mark] What is the difference between horizontal and vertical scaling?**

+Horizontal scaling involves adding more servers to distribute the load, while vertical scaling means upgrading the resources (CPU, RAM) of an existing server.

 **[1 mark] What does availability mean?**

+Availability refers to the proportion of time a system or service is operational and accessible to users.

 **[1 mark] What does durability mean?**

+Durability ensures that once data is written to a system, it remains intact and retrievable even in the event of failures.

 **[1 mark] To improve the availability of a service, would you recommend vertical or horizontal scaling?**

+Horizontal scaling is recommended, as it reduces the impact of a single point of failure and distributes the load across multiple servers.

 ---